Trichotillomania | Hair Pulling

 - exposure to medically harmful risks, such as trichobezoar

 Approximately half of adults who suffer from a BFRB, such as trichotillomania and skin picking, also struggle with depression.
 It is not uncommon for anxiety, relationship problems, and various other disorders to occur along with a BFRB.

 Current research suggests that psychotherapy is the most effective approach to help people who struggle with Trichotillomania.
 I integrate approaches to best suite each client.
-For the hair pulling behaviors I use ComB (Comprehensive Behavior Therapy) which is basically an expanded form of cognitive behavior therapy (CBT) specifically designed for Trich.
+For the hair pulling behaviors I use ComB (Comprehensive Behavior Therapy) which is expanded form of cognitive behavior therapy (CBT) specifically designed for Trich.
+ComB is the more modern version of Habit Reversal Therapy (HRT).
 This lets me assess each person’s unique pattern of pulling and then approach treatment in an informed manner instead of general interventions.
 Since each person is so much more than just that behavior, I turn to more general counseling techniques to support the whole person in growing towards wellness and resilience.
 If trauma is also a factor in the client’s life, I include Somatic Experiencing to resolve and heal the lingering effects of trauma.

 “But isn’t Trichotillomania just like OCD?”

 NO!
 Hair Pulling disorders are independent of Obsessive Compulsive Disorders (OCD) and require specialized treatment that is different from OCD treatment.
 General OCD treatment is not recommended for trichotillomania.
 Hair Pulling disorders are in the same diagnostic chapter of OCD in the manual under “related disorders,” but are distinctly separate disorders with unique causes, neurology, and challenges.